KevinA2505/VastVoid/README.md

 The Q-table for these enemies is saved to `learning_enemy_q_table.pkl` in the project root when the game exits.
 Spawning enemies load this file if present so their behaviour persists between sessions.

+### Attack orbit
+Press **R** while near an enemy ship to start an attack orbit around it for five seconds.
+During this manoeuvre all of your shots automatically target the orbited enemy.
+Enemies may also force your ship into an orbit with a 10% chance when they attack, but boosting will break the effect.